 Moon trine Neptune must be one of the most romantic, poetic, idol-making aspect one can have.
 It’s not surprising that there are a few matinee idols listed below then.
 The unreality and glamour of film lends itself so well to the Moon and Neptune.
 The trine makes it even more fantastical, spectacular and out of this world.
 This is also an aspect found in artists and designers as it seeks to beautify and refine the world around it.

-Moon trine Neptune wants to make things as perfect as possible, so perfect that they may look quite surreal against the backdrop of the real world.
-In relationships they need to guard against putting their partners on too high a pedestal.
+Moon trine Neptune wants to make things as perfect as possible, so perfect that it looks quite surreal against the backdrop of the real world.
+In relationships they need to guard against putting their partners on a pedestal.
 Their chosen god or goddess only has to slip a tiny bit and the disappointment is palpable.
 This insidious Neptunian dissolving can seriously erode a partnership over time.

-Moon Trine Neptune Celebrities
+Moon Trine Neptune Natives

 Lynndie England (14’), Neptune Discovery (10’), Prince (21’), Dionne Warwick (21’), William Shatner (27’), Mohandas Gandhi, Manly Palmer Hall, Catherine Zeta-Jones, Bryan Ferry, Keanu Reeves, Ian McShane, Sean Penn, John Barrowman, Winston Churchill, Shura Wevil, Patsy Cline, Katie Holmes, Jimmy Connors, Janet Street Porter, Irene Cara, Ian Brady, Giacomo Puccini, Anita Pallenberg.